mourjo/quick-meetings/readme.md

 ## Bug: Start time is before end time

-Although the meeting starts at 2:34 and ends at 3:04, the error thrown says the start time is after end time.
+Although the meeting creation specifies the start-time at **02:34** and end-time at **03:04**, the error thrown says the start time is after the end time.

 ```
 Original Sample